pirapira/bamboo/README.md

 	}
 }
 ```
+Here I used common syntax so that it's clear to people and the
+(not-yet implemented) machine what can happen in which order.
 Where has gone the `notSureWhatThisDoes()` function in the previous
 example?
 It's not there because, well, I am not sure where it goes.
 The new style forces temporal organization of the code lines.